interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/flight_intent_validation/flight_intent_validation.md

 ### dss
 DSSInstanceResource that provides access to a DSS instance where flight creation/sharing can be verified.

 ## Setup test case
-### Check for necessary capabilities test step
+### Check for flight planning readiness test step
-The USSs is queried for its capabilities to ensure this test can proceed.
+Both USSs are queried for their readiness to ensure this test can proceed.

-#### Valid responses check
-If the USS does not respond appropriately to the endpoint queried to determine capability, this check will fail.

-#### Support BasicStrategicConflictDetection check
+#### Flight planning USS not ready check
-This check will fail if the flight planner does not support BasicStrategicConflictDetection per **[astm.f3548.v21.GEN0310](../../../../requirements/astm/f3548/v21.md)** as the USS does not support the InterUSS implementation of that requirement.
+If the USS does not respond appropriately to the endpoint queried to determine readiness, this check will fail and the USS will have failed to meet **[astm.f3548.v21.GEN0310](../../../../requirements/astm/f3548/v21.md)** as the USS does not support the InterUSS implementation of that requirement.

 ### Area clearing test step
 The tested USS is requested to remove all flights from the area under test.

 #### Area cleared successfully check
 **[interuss.automated_testing.flight_planning.ClearArea](../../../../requirements/interuss/automated_testing/flight_planning.md)**

 ## Attempt to plan invalid flight intents test case
 ### Attempt to plan flight intent too far ahead of time test step